cmungall/sparqlprog_wikidata/README.md

 ## How it works

-For each class in the defined subset, for example [Country](http://www.wikidata.org/entity/Q551), multiple predicates will be defined:
+For each class in the defined subset, for example [City](http://www.wikidata.org/entity/Q515), multiple predicates will be defined:

  * `city/1` - any instance of City, or its subclasses
- * `city_direct/1` - any instance of City (ignoring subclasses)
+ * `city_direct/1` - any instance of City (no inference - ignores subclasses)
  * `city_iri/1` - IRI for City in WikiData

 For example, the query